-Birnbaum and her team decided to delve into the sexual fantasies of a sample of 48 cohabitating couples to find out how their sexual fantasies related to their feelings about each other but, more importantly, to their personalities regarding relationships in general.
+Birnbaum and her team decided to delve into the sexual fantasies of a sample of 48 cohabitating couples to find out how their fantasies related to their feelings about each other—and more importantly, aspects of their personalities connected to relationships in general.
 These personality qualities, called attachment styles, reflect the mental models we have of ourselves in relation to other people.

-Attachment style theory says that as an infants, you start to develop these mental models on the basis of the way your caregivers treat you.
-If you feel safe and cared for, you will carry forward into adult relationships a “secure” attachment style.
-However, if you feel that your caregiver may abandon you, you can become “anxiously” attached and as an adult, so fearful that you can’t count on anyone in a close relationship, that you seem needy and dependent.
-Alternatively, you may also develop an “avoidant” attachment style if your fear about being abandoned leads you to stay away from close relationships altogether.
+Attachment style theory says that as earlier as infancy, you start to develop these mental models on the basis of the way your caregivers treat you.
+If you don't develop a “secure” attachment style, you may be “anxiously attached"—fearful that you can’t count on anyone in a close relationship—or have an “avoidant” attachment style if you are inclined to stay away from a close relationship altogether.

-When it comes to sex, Birnbaum and her collaborators proposed that anxiously attached people would use sex to meet their needs to feel safe and secure.
-For anxiously attached people, sex may serve to meet their needs for emotional intimacy.
-If they feel the relationship is threatened, they use sex as a way to calm their fears.
-People who are avoidantly attached separate sex from intimacy.
-They are more likely to have casual sex, to regard sex as a way to bolster their self-esteem, and distance themselves emotionally during sexual encounters.
+When it comes to sex, Birnbaum and her collaborators proposed that anxiously attached adults would use sex to meet their needs to feel safe and secure.
+If they feel the relationship is threatened, they may use sex as a way to calm their fears.
+People who are avoidantly attached, however, may separate sex from intimacy, regarding sex as a way to bolster their self-esteem, and distance themselves emotionally during sexual encounters.